micromdm/nanodep/docs/operations-guide.md

 * `-storage filekv`

-Uses the `filekv` storage backend.
+Configure the `filekv` storage backend.
 This backend manages DEP authentication and configuration data within plain filesystem files and directories using a key-value storage system.
 It has zero dependencies, no options, and should run out of the box.
 The `-storage-dsn` flag specifies the filesystem directory for the database.
 If no `storage-dsn` is specified then `dbkv` is used as a default.

 *Example:* `-storage filekv -storage-dsn /path/to/my/db`